Browse Tag

 My Woman Is A Leach – J.B.
 Boogie – Will The Circle Be Unbroken – So Close To Heaven – Out Of My Face – Lock Me Up – Fruit Batz – Don’t The Moon Look Lonesome (Lupo) – Sweet Nothings – Gone To The Dogs – Drugged Up Fool (Bonus Track) – Stiffies (Bonus Track) – Devils Rain (Bonus Track) – Fantasize – Fantasize You (Bonus Track) – Sub-Sic-Mental-Menial (Bonus Track) – Tom Dooley (C.D.B.)
 (Bonus Track) – Necro Blues ’91 (Bonus Track)

-We find the Frantic Flintstones, this time made up of Chuck, Pug, Jonny Bowler on double bass, and Rich Taylor on drums, but also Gaz on three tracks from a previous session and Graeme “Captain Drugbuster” Grant.
+On this album, the Frantic Flintstones are Chuck, Pug, Jonny Bowler on double bass, and Rich Taylor on drums.
+You can also hear Gaz on three tracks from a previous session and Graeme “Captain Drugbuster” Grant.

-The album begins with the excellent “My Woman Is A Leach”.
-After the neo-rockabilly interlude on the Rumble label, we find the Frantic Flintstones more Psychobilly than ever in the vein of The Nightmare Continues.
-Then follows an instrumental that is not particularly original but has the merit of highlighting Jonny Bowler’s double bass (probably the “JB” of the title).
-The next track is the Country classic Will The Circle Be Unbroken, which the band plays over an almost Rocksteady beat.
-So Close To Heaven and Don’t the Moon Look Lonesome are two blues-tinged songs which allow us to hear another, more demonstrative side of Pug.
-Out Of My Face is a typical Frantic Flintstones song, alternating slow and fast parts.
-Way stranger is Lock Me Up.
-The music mixes Rockabilly with Samba on a House beat.
-It could almost work (almost), at least until halfway through, when the group abandons us, letting the rhythmic loop play ad nauseam.
+The album starts with the excellent “My Woman Is A Leach.”
+After a neo-rockabilly interlude on the Rumble label, the Frantic Flintstones delve into more psychobilly sound, similar to The Nightmare Continues.
+This is followed by an instrumental that isn’t particularly original but showcases Jonny Bowler’s double bass skills.
+The next track is a rendition of the Country classic “Will The Circle Be Unbroken,” played over an almost Rocksteady beat.
+“So Close To Heaven” and “Don’t the Moon Look Lonesome” are two blues-tinged songs that highlight another, more demonstrative side of Pug.
+“Out Of My Face” is a typical Frantic Flintstones song, alternating between slow and fast parts.
+“Lock Me Up” is an unusual mix of Rockabilly and Samba on a House beat, which almost works, but the group abandons the track halfway through, leaving the rhythmic loop playing for too long.

-The listening continues with a pair of Psychobilly tracks (Fruit Batz, Gone To The Dogs) and a more Neo-Rockabilly Sweet Nothings.
-Then comes a series of “bonus tracks”.
-The first is Don’t Be Cruel, transformed into Drugged Up Fool, which is neither original nor very good.
-More interesting are the three songs (Stiffies, Devils Rain, Fantasize – Fantasize You) on which Gaz Day plays and produced by Bon Boorer.
-We find the very dark Frantic Flintstones from Nightmare Continues.
-More or less in the same line, Sub Sic Mental Menial is reminiscent of Demented Are Go (One Sharp Knife), with Chuck’s voice played backwards.
-The album ends with Tom Dooley and Necro Blues, the latter coming from Take A Hike.
+The album continues with a pair of Psychobilly tracks (“Fruit Batz” and “Gone To The Dogs”) and a more Neo-Rockabilly tune, “Sweet Nothings.”
+Then, it moves onto a series of “bonus tracks.”
+The first is “Don’t Be Cruel,” transformed into “Drugged Up Fool,” which is neither original nor very good.
+More interesting are the three songs (“Stiffies,” “Devils Rain,” “Fantasize – Fantasize You”) on which Gaz Day plays and were produced and produced by Boz Boorer.
+These tracks represent the darker side of Frantic Flintstones, reminiscent of Nightmare Continues.
+“Sub Sic Mental Menial” is reminiscent of Demented Are Go (“One Sharp Knife”), with Chuck’s voice played backward.
+The album ends with “Tom Dooley” and “Necro Blues,” the latter coming from “Take A Hike.”

-In the end, the album indeed contains good songs, even if none reach the status of the group’s classic.
-Still, Flesh’n’Fantasy/My Woman Is A Leach clearly lacks the direction and homogeneity to rise to the rank of some of its illustrious predecessors.
+In the end, the album contains good songs, although none reach the status of the group’s classics.
+Still, “Flesh’n’Fantasy”/“My Woman Is A Leach” lacks the direction and homogeneity to rise to the rank of its illustrious predecessors.

 Frantic Flintstones – Rock it Boy